azohra/cruller/README.md

 * ```accessibilityCheck``` method allows for two parameters, namely ```expected page``` and ```createNewFile``` flag.
 Flag value defaults to value set in ```config``` file, if none provided as argument.

 * Sample Jest matchers for accessibility validation can be refrenced at - ```__tests__/accessibility.test.js```

+## Using Cucumber JS with Gherkin Syntax
+Cruller now also support e2e tests written in [gherkin](https://cucumber.io/docs/gherkin/reference/) syntax using [cucumber-js](https://github.com/cucumber/cucumber-js).
+Checkout out [cruller-bdd docs](lib/bdd/README.md) for more info on setting up a project and extending it with custom tests.